What programs offer hybrid or fully online courses?

 How is participation monitored?
 What is the requirement?

 75% “attendance” is required in the online class.
-Attendance refers to “showing up” for online interactions with other students and the professor.
+Attendance in asynchronous classes refers to “showing up” for online interactions with other students and the professor.
 This typically takes place in online discussion forums, blog assignments, and group assignments.
 Synchronous classes meet in real time as live webinars.

 Are there exams/quizzes done online as well as in the classroom?